tmobile/magentaA11y/_checklist-native/checkbox.md

   -  use `labelFor`
 - **Android Compose**
   - `Modifier.semantics(mergeDescendants = true) {}` is equivalent to importantForAccessibility when compared to android views.
-  - Specifying `onCheckedChange = null` on simple checkbox composable when combined with `Row` composable and `toggleable` allows the checkbox for grouping.
+  - To allow checkbox grouping, specify `onCheckedChange = null` on inner simple checkbox composable when combined with `Row` composable and `toggleable(value = checkedState.value, onValueChange = { checkedState.value = it })`.
+This makes the entire row group selectable including its label.
   - `FocusRequester` can be used to request focus to individual components with in the group.
 More on FocusRequester in the focus section below.

 ### State